Nadsat: Russian influences

 Russian influences play the biggest role in Nadsat.
 Most of those Russian-influenced words are slightly anglicized loan-words, often maintaining the original Russian pronunciation.
 One example is the Russian word lyudi, which is anglicized to lewdies, meaning 'people'.
 Another Russian word is bábushka which is anglicized to baboochka, meaning 'grandmother', 'old woman'.
-Some of the anglicised words are truncated, for example pony from ponimát’, 'to understand', or otherwise shortened, for example veck from čelovék, 'person, man' (though the anglicized word chelloveck is also used in the book).
+Some of the anglicized words are truncated, for example pony from ponimát’, 'to understand', or otherwise shortened, for example veck from čelovék, 'person, man', though the anglicized word chelloveck is also used in the book.

 A further means of constructing Nadsat words is the employment of homophones (known as folk etymology).
 For example, one Nadsat term which may seem like an English composition, horrorshow, actually stems from the Russian word for 'good'; khorosho, which sounds similar to horrorshow.
 In this same manner many of the Russian loan-words become an English–Russian hybrid, with Russian origins, and English spellings and pronunciations.
 A further example is the Russian word for 'head', golová, which sounds similar to Gulliver known from Gulliver's Travels; Gulliver became the Nadsat expression for the concept 'head'.

 Many of Burgess's loan-words, such as devotchka ('girl') and droog ('friend'), maintain both their relative spelling and meaning over the course of translation.